Tag Archives: Justin Watrel CEO Bergecco-Parc Consulting Inc.

 Northwest Bergen History Coalition

-Day One Hundred and Nine: Touring the historic homes and museums for the Eighth Annual History Day of the Northwest Bergen History Coalition April 28th, 2018 (Again on April 29th, 2023 and April 20th, 2024)
+Day One Hundred and Nine: Touring the historic homes and museums for the Eighth Annual History Day of the Northwest Bergen History Coalition April 28th, 2018 (Again on April 29th, 2023, April 20th, 2024 and again on April 25th, 2026)

 I put “MywalkinManhattan” on hold for a few days as the local activities in New Jersey started to take up my time.
 There is so much to see and do as the weather is getting warmer.